Table of Contents

 However, pancreatic pseudocysts often are asymptomatic.
 Complications are a spontaneous rupture in the abdominal cavity and bleeding into the cyst.
 Sonography is suitable for diagnosis, in which the cysts present as anechoic structures with a hyperechoic rim.
-If there are cysts with a diameter of more than five centimeters spontaneous resolution over the ensuing months is less likely and cyst infection, a local complication, may occur.
+If there are cysts with a diameter of more than 5 cm, spontaneous resolution over the ensuing months is less likely and cyst infection, a local complication, may occur.
 In these cases, surgery with cyst-jejunostomy or partial pancreatic resection may be necessary.

 The physician encounters diabetes very often.
 Since insulin is the only hormone in the body that can decrease the blood sugar level, insulin deficiency results in an increase in glucose in the blood (hyperglycemia) and increased glucose excretion in the urine (glycosuria).
 There may be a relative or an absolute insulin deficiency.

 With type 1 diabetes, there is an absolute insulin deficiency due to the destruction of the beta cells via autoantibodies.
-These patients are mostly young (between ages 15 and 25) and have to be substituted with exogenous insulin all their lives.
+These patients are mostly young (between ages 15–25) and have to be substituted with exogenous insulin all their lives.
 Typical symptoms are increased thirst (polydipsia), increased urination (polyuria), weight loss, and reduced performance.

 Type 2 diabetes is by far more frequent and characterized by resistance to insulin by peripheral cells so that a relative insulin deficiency occurs.
 It is also referred to as adult-onset diabetes since this disease mainly affects adults.
 In most patients, adiposis, hypertonia, and hypertriglyceridemia can be diagnosed.
 Along with diabetes mellitus, this quartet is referred to as the metabolic syndrome.
 In regards to therapy, a balanced diet, normalization in weight, and movement are important.
 Oral diabetes drugs are the medication of choice.